Who we are & what we do

 Loans and Investments Policy

-As a rural parish with a small population, we have one part-time Clerk and three members of ground staff, who work to deliver the range of services we provide.
+As a rural parish with a small population, we have one part-time Clerk and two members of ground staff, who work to deliver the range of services we provide.

 The Parish Clerk can be contacted by phone or email.